kenneywl/Controversy-Classification/README.md

 KNN_plot_func.py : Functions used for plotting KNN stuff.
 NaiveBayes2.py : 10 fold cross and AUC graphs for Naive Bayes.
 SVM.py : 10 fold cross for Support Vector Machines.
+ChangeInEntropy.py : Calculation of KL divergence from summaries to titles.

 #The results from cleandata.py above.